osa1/mincaml/README.md

 - After that we link the generated object code using `gcc`.

+## Future work

+This project was for learning purposes and it's mostly done.
+Maybe one day I may want to implement instruction selection and register allocation with a calling convention that supports tail-call optimization and garbage collection.

 ## Want more?

 If you're looking for small compilers to study, you might be interested in